-ARTICLE O-4.
-Regular operators must have eight hours off between the signoff and signon time of their run.
-Extraboard and regular operators working extra who are required to secure their rest must have nine hours off between signoff time and the time of a call to report.
+ARTICLE O-5.
+REST - Extraboard and regular operators working extra who are required to secure their rest must have nine hours off between signoff time and the time of a call to report.
 However, operators may be assigned to the second half of a regular straight-away run if they completed the first portion of the same run, subject to DOT regulations.
 Such operators can report to work after eight hours of rest.